elastic/connectors/docs/DOCKER.md

 docker build -t connector/custom-mongodb:1.0 .
 ```

-You can later use `<TAG_OF_THE_IMAGE>` instead of `docker.elastic.co/enterprise-search/elastic-connectors:8.7.0.0-SNAPSHOT` in the next step to run the docker image
+You can later use `<TAG_OF_THE_IMAGE>` instead of `docker.elastic.co/enterprise-search/elastic-connectors:8.7.0.0-SNAPSHOT` in the next step to run the Docker image.

 ## Run the Docker image.